 With an average gradient of 1:39 this poort offers easy gradients and is suitable for all vehicles, but the road in its entirety is not suitable for normal cars.
 High clearance is recommended.

-The Thyshoogte Pass is named after the Thyskraal farm, through which it passes.
-This pass precedes the Jukhoogte pass to it's south-west in fairly quick succession on the gravel R356 route between Sutherland and Ceres..
-Like the Jukhoogte Pass, this pass similarly has a few nasty surprises with negative banking, and some sharp dips and corners.
+Thyshoogte is named after the Thyskraal farm, through which it passes.
+This pass precedes Jukhoogte to it's south-west in fairly quick succession on the gravel R356 route between Sutherland and Ceres..
+Like Jukhoogte, this pass similarly has a few nasty surprises with negative banking, and some sharp dips and corners.
 There is one hairpin bend which also hosts the steepest gradient.
 This pass gets extremely slippery after rain or snow and it has no safety rail on the drop side, where the drops offs are very steep.
 Drive slowly and with caution.

 The pass is 4,5 km long and has an altitude variance of 152m which converts into an average gradient of 1:30, but the steepest section near the summit gets as steep as 1:6